vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 registerPaint('my-custom-paint', MyCustomPainter);
 ```

 We were using `registerPaint` function and pass paint name as the first argument and our class reference as the second.
-Here I want to notice that our paint module file with class and registration call has separate context.
+Here I want to notice that our paint module file with class and registration call has a separate context.
 That means that we can't access any function or variable available in global browser scope or even load any dependency script.
 The only function available there globally is `registerPaint`.
 If you try to import synchronously or asynchronously any script browser will block it and show you an error:

 ```js
 // my-custom-paint.js